 Skip to content

-And the name of the River of the Third-one is Hiddekel,80 himself is the One-who-walks81 front [east] of Straight;82 And the fourth River, himself is Perath.83
+And the name of the River of the Third-one is Hiddekel,80 himself is the One-who-walks81 in front of Straight;82 And the fourth River, himself is Perath.83

 RBT Paraphrase:

 And he set the River of the Third, Sharp-Swift ("Chid-kel").
-Himself is the Walker in front [east] of Straightened ("Ashshur").
+Himself is he who walks on the front-side of [east] of Straightened ("Ashshur").
 And the River of the Fourth, himself is Sweetwater ("Perath").

 LITV Translation: